 Enter your email address below and subscribe to our newsletter

-The term ”Sauteto jump” is derived from the French word ”Sauterwhich means to toss and stir quickly”.
+The term ”Sautéto jump” is derived from the French word ”Sauterwhich means to toss and stir quickly”.

-What do you Need to Make Sauteed Zucchini?
+What do you Need to Make Sautéed Zucchini?

 Zucchini, Olive oil/Butter, Spices, Parmesan Cheese, Garlic.

-There are two types of zucchini, dark green and light green varieties.
-Dark green zucchini will have a deeper and richer flavor, whilst light green zucchini will be milder in taste.
-Choose fresh, and firm zucchini with a smooth skin.
+There are two types of zucchini: dark green and light green.
+Dark green zucchini will have a deeper and richer flavour, while light green zucchini will be milder in taste.
+Choose fresh, firm zucchini with a smooth skin.
 Olive oil or butter will enhance the creamy texture of the zucchini.
-Olive oil has a fruity taste whilst butter has a velvety taste.
-You can choose either based on your preference.
-Combining both will provide a balanced flavor.

-Different spices will elevate the taste of the Zucchini.
-Paprika will add smokiness, whilst Cajun spice will add heat.
-Salt is essential.
-Parsley adds a fresh and herbaceous flavor.
+Parsley adds a fresh and herbaceous flavour.
 Adjust the spices according to your main meal preferences.
-Parmesan cheese adds a salty and nutty flavor.
+Parmesan cheese adds a salty and nutty flavour.

 Instructions

-It takes approximately three minutes per side to achieve the even browning and partial caramelization.
-After it has cooked, remove the Zucchini off the pan and set aside.
-It is important to brown the garlic as well.
+Set the temperature to medium-low.
+Start by adding olive oil and butter to your preheated pan.
+Slice the Zucchini evenly.
+Add it to the pan, with one side facing the hot surface.
+This will ensure even browning.
+It takes approximately three minutes per side to achieve even browning and partial caramelization.
+After it has cooked, remove the Zucchini from the pan and set aside.
+Browning the garlic is also essential.

 What can you Serve with Sauteed Zucchini?

-How to Store Sauteed Zucchini?
+How to Store Sautéed Zucchini?

-Expert tips
+Expert Tips

-Make sure to cut the zucchini evenly to ensure uniform cooking.
+Cut the zucchini evenly to ensure uniform cooking.
 Don’t overcrowd the pan.
 Place the zucchini in single layers.
-Add seasonings according to your flavor.
+Add seasonings according to your taste.
 You can also use onion powder.
+Cook the Zucchini until tender.
+There is no need to cook for more than 3 minutes per side.
+Adding fresh herbs adds an extra burst of flavour.

 Sauteed Zucchini